Senior Softball-USA is dedicated to providing the best umpires in the sport.

 SSUSA Rules Summary

-• 6 feet to 12 Feet from the ground.
+• 6 feet to 12 feet above the ground.

 • Illegal Pitches are verbalized and hand signaled in flight.